 - Ask the intended recipient if there are any specific issues they want the plan to address or a template you should follow.

-2. How to write your business plan
+2. How to write a business plan

-Base your business plan on detailed information where possible.
+Base your business plan on accurate, detailed information where possible.
 But do not include all the detail in the plan.
 Leave the detail for operational or marketing plans.

 Keep the plan short

 - Focus on what the reader needs to know.